wisq/sem_solver/README.md

 No, I don't actually use this to solve Semantle puzzles.
 In fact, given that a daily Semantle is pretty useless if you already know the answer, I only ever run this on a Semantle that I've already solved.

 Semantle was partially inspired by Wordle.
 Many programmers (myself included) saw Wordle and immediately wondered, "How efficient a Wordle solver can I write?"
-This is me doing the same thing for Semantle, and also learning a bit more about Elixir (especially [Streams](https://hexdocs.pm/elixir/Stream.html)) in the process.
-If you're curious about my design process, check out [DESIGN.md](/DESIGN.md).
+This is me doing the same thing for Semantle, and also learning a bit more about my favourite language (and especially [Streams](https://hexdocs.pm/elixir/Stream.html)) in the process.

+Of course, Semantle gives much more precise feedback than Wordle does, and both the source code and the dataset it uses are publicly available.
+As such, the challenge of designing an efficient Semantle solver is much less about information theory ("how few guesses do I need?"), and much more about data handling ("can I search a 3.6GB dataset in a reasonable amount of time and memory usage?").
+If you're curious about the process that led to this solution, check out [my design notes](/DESIGN.md).

 On a more practical level, it should be fairly easy to turn this into a "hint engine" — if you're stuck on a particular Semantle, it could find a word around a given score to help you out a bit.
 (Maybe I'll do that the next time I get stuck.)